arcadelab/perphix/docs/collection.md

 This document describes the process of collecting and de-identifying pre-operative CT images and X-ray image sequences from Johns Hopkins Hospital.
 Since the collection and de-identification process depends on the source from which the data are being obtained, details for each are provided.
-During the course of collection, the physician (Dr. Greg Osgood) will carry out these procedures, accessing PHI in order to obtain corresponding X-ray and CT image data, but no patient identifiers will be preserved in the final dataset.
-The de-identification process described for each collection method below will ensure that no patient identifers are preserved.
+During the course of collection, the physician carries out these procedures, accessing PHI in order to obtain corresponding X-ray and CT image data, but no patient identifiers are preserved in the final dataset.
+The de-identification process described for each collection method below ensures that no patient identifers are preserved.

-In all cases, the collected data will be transferred to a OneDrive sharepoint via a lab-owned PC laptop.
+In all cases, the collected data will be transferred to a OneDrive sharepoint at the time of collection via a lab-owned PC laptop, and any intermediate storage devices will be erased immediately after transfer.

 ## Creating a New Patient Folder

-In all cases, a new patient folder must be created.
+In all cases, a new patient folder must be created on the Sharepoint.
 This folder name contains a randomly generated 6-digit number that is used internally as the case number.
 The internal case number is not derived in any way from patient identifiers.
-To add a new patient folder, do the following:
+To add a new patient folder, do the
+following:

 1. On the lab laptop, go to [numbergenerator.org](https://numbergenerator.org) and generate a 6-digit number, `XXXXXX`.
 (If the number is already in use, regenerate.)